Ensembl/ensembl-cdm-docs/src/docs/relative_location.md

 ### Calculating Relative Location

-1. For feature on the forward strand (exon ENSE00003856928 within transcript ENST00000671466.1)
+1. For `feature` on the forward strand (`exon` ENSE00003856928 within `transcript` ENST00000671466.1)
-- given that the transcript is on the forward strand
+- given that the `transcript` is on the forward `strand`
-- and transcript's genomic coordinates are: start 32315086 and end 32316527
+- and `transcript`'s genomic coordinates are: start 32315086 and end 32316527
-- and exon's genomic coordinates are start 32315086 and end 32315145,
+- and `exon`'s genomic coordinates are start 32315086 and end 32315145,

-The exon's relative locaiton is:
+The `exon`'s relative locaiton is:

 `start = exon start - transcript start + 1`, i.e. `32315086 - 32315086 + 1`, i.e. `1`